pnp/blog/content/weekly-agenda/23-02-13/index.md

 ---

-## New Microsoft 365 Platform Community Blog posts
+## New Microsoft 365 & Power Platform Community Blog posts

-All the latest updates on the Microsoft 365 platform are shared from the [Microsoft 365 Platform Community blog](https://pnp.github.io/blog/).
+All the latest updates on the Microsoft 365 & Power Platform are shared from the [Microsoft 365 & Power Platform Community blog](https://pnp.github.io/blog/).
 Here are the updates from last week.

 * [How to create apps for Microsoft Teams](https://pnp.github.io/blog/post/microsoft-365-new-learn-ttk/) by [Rabia Williams](https://twitter.com/williamsrabia) (Microsoft) | @Williamsrabia
 * [Microsoft Lists: How to change the background color of cards in the Gallery View](https://pnp.github.io/blog/post/how-to-change-the-background-color-of-cards-in-the-gallery-view/) by [Tetsuya Kawahara](https://twitter.com/techan_k) | @Techan\_k